Professional standards & complaints response

 ACSL's role in professional standards and complaints response

-Integrity in Ministry: Integrity in Ministry, developed by the Australian Catholic Bishops Conference and Catholic Religious Australia in 2004 and edited in 2010, outlines the principles and standards of behaviour for Catholic clergy and members of religious institutes in Australia.
+Integrity in Ministry: This document outlines the principles and standards of behaviour for Catholic clergy and members of religious institutes in Australia.
 It provides a Code of Conduct for clergy and religious engaged in ministry on behalf of the Catholic Church in Australia.

-Integrity in the Service of the Church: Integrity in the Service of the Church, developed by the Australian Catholic Bishops Conference and Catholic Religious Australia in 2011 and edited in 2015, serves as a resource document of principles and standards of behaviour for lay workers in the Catholic Church in Australia - both employees and volunteers.
+Integrity in the Service of the Church: This document serves as a resource document of principles and standards of behaviour for lay workers in the Catholic Church in Australia - both employees and volunteers.
 It parallels what is found for religious and clergy in Integrity in Ministry.